gonzalo123/cv2kinesis/README.md

     return status
 ```

 And mainly that's all.
 Real-time Object Detection with Kinesis stream.
+However, computer vision examples are often simple and quite straightforward.
+On the other hand, real-world computer vision projects tend to be more intricate, involving considerations such as cameras, lighting conditions, performance optimization, and accuracy.
+But remember, this is just an example.